Cosmic-Ide/Cosmic-IDE/README.md

 ## TO-DO

 - \[ \] Kotlin error/warning highlight in editor
-- \[ \] Git Support (possibly with JGit)
 - \[ \] Java auto-complete

 ## Building

-Clone this repository on your device and compile using Android Studio or with gradle
+Clone this repository on your device and compile using Android Studio or with gradle.

+Note: You need Android Studio - Flamingo or later to compile this project, or you can downgrade Android Gradle Plugin to work with previous versions.

 ```sh
 ./gradlew assembleDebug